Frequently Asked Questions

 What's your design process and what programs do you use?

-These days I mostly draw directly in Adobe Illustrator on my laptop or in Procreate or Adobe Sketch on iPad.
+These days I mostly draw directly in Adobe Illustrator on my laptop or in Procreate or Adobe Fresco on iPad.
 My repeat patterns are made in Illustrator and Adobe Photoshop.
 My zines are created using Adobe InDesign.
 I sometimes share process posts on my blog.

 Have you been to Japan?